 Do you have questions about your child custody schedule?
 We welcome the opportunity to discuss your situation during a confidential consultation with one of our family law attorneys.
 You can reach us by phone or fill out our online contact form to schedule a time to talk.
 We serve clients in Raleigh, Cary and throughout Wake County.

-When Child Custody Schedules Becomes Confusing
+Child Custody Schedules Examples

 Your child custody agreement or court order might look simple on paper.
 Perhaps it calls for a 50/50 split between mom and dad, or maybe it says dad will have the kids for four days out of each two-week period.
 No problem, right?